soniatul2051/typeScript/README.md

 # typeScript
 TypeScript is a superset of JavaScript that adds static typing to the language.
 It allows developers to catch errors early during development by specifying types for variables, function parameters, return values, and more.
 TypeScript also includes features like interfaces, enums, and advanced type capabilities that make it easier to build and maintain large-scale applications.
-Key Features of TypeScript:
+# 🤷‍♂️Key Features of TypeScript:
-Static Typing:
+🤷‍♂️Static Typing:
 TypeScript introduces static types to JavaScript, meaning you can declare types for variables, function parameters, and return values.

 typescript